Crafting a Goodbye in Open Adoption-The Hospital Plan

 - This is an intensely emotional time for both sets of parents and misunderstandings are common.
 Work very hard to communicate, ask questions, and avoid making assumptions.
+Give the parents space to decide if adoption is still their choice and give them time alone with their baby.
 When in doubt, ask.

 - After discharge, give the hospital feedback on your experience and on how the staff handled this emotionally charged time.